I watched an NBA game at MSG: Knicks vs Pistons

 Leaving the MSG after the NBA game of the Knicks vs the Pistons

-The match finished quite late, but exiting the venue was as smooth as entering it.
-Even though there were approximately twenty thousand spectators in the stands, leaving the MSG was fast.
+The match finished quite late, but exiting the venue was as smooth as entering it had been.
+Even though there were approximately twenty thousand spectators in the stands, leaving the MSG was a fast process.

 Despite the loss, the mood outside the venue was pretty festive.
-One thing that I didn’t expect to see was that there were tons of garbage (beer cans, food, plastic bags, etc) in the streets around the MSG.
-I guess it’s pretty normal to see such things in places where many people are gathering (in Europe, it’s the same); however, the amount surprised me.
+One thing I didn’t expect to see was the abundance of garbage (beer cans, food, plastic bags, etc.) in the streets around the MSG.
+I suppose it’s pretty normal to see such things in places where many people gather (in Europe, it’s the same); however, the amount surprised me.

 It was lively for several blocks, and watching an NBA game was a fantastic experience.

 It’s not a cliche to say that watching a live NBA game is a memorable experience.
-The crowd’s excitement and the action on the court are truly fascinating, while the in-between events will offer a deeper layer to what NBA games really are: pure entertainment and games for appreciating basketball as a game.
+The crowd’s excitement and the action on the court are truly fascinating, while the in-between events will offer a deeper layer to what NBA games are really about: pure entertainment and a game for appreciating basketball as a sport.

 Yes, the prices are steep, especially for a Knicks game.
 However, if you can afford a ticket, the event won’t let you down.
 Even for people without a genuine interest in sports, watching a live NBA game is definitely worth watching.
-It’s an experience completely different if you are a non-US citizen, and it will show a real aspect of American life.
+It’s an experience completely different if you’re a non-US citizen, and it reveals a genuine aspect of American life.

 For true basketball fans, it’s an opportunity to have a fantastic evening and see world-famous players up close.
 Moreover, the courtside seats will be populated with Hollywood stars (I saw Ben Stiller and John Torturo that evening), and the experience will compensate you.